jeffgeorge/vagrant-useradd/README.md

 Note that extra groups are being added *destructively*.
 So if a provisioning run happens and modifies one of these users, when you reload it's going to be forcibly reset to what you've specified.

+## In Action

+Want to see this plugin actually being used?
+I'm using it in my personal Vagrant config in my other public repo "[lamp-vagrant-maths](https://github.com/jeffgeorge/lamp-vagrant-maths)".
+[Here's a link](https://github.com/jeffgeorge/lamp-vagrant-maths/blob/v1.0.0/Vagrantfile#L26-L30) straight to where I set up the user array.
+Since the module injects users into the box I'm able to [mount as specific users](https://github.com/jeffgeorge/lamp-vagrant-maths/blob/v1.0.0/Vagrantfile#L35-L37) further down in the file.

 ## Contributing

 1. Fork it